tchaton/The-Nature-Conservancy-Fisheries-Monitoring-Challenge/README.md

 ![](https://kaggle2.blob.core.windows.net/forum-message-attachments/169040/6127/Capture10.PNG)
 ![](https://kaggle2.blob.core.windows.net/forum-message-attachments/169040/6128/Capture9.PNG)

+Or u can see them at the end in this notebooks for example : https://github.com/tchaton/The-Nature-Conservancy-Fisheries-Monitoring-Challenge/blob/master/fish/Classif%20network%20heatmaps.ipynb

 # NOTEBOOKS

 The fish directory juste need to have a directory with test and train to work (I hope)